loudoro/tidydata/CodeBook.md

 subject
     Identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-Column 3 to 68 are measurements on the mean and standard deviation for features selected in the UCI HAR dataset Please read the "Feature Selection" for more information.
+Column 3 to 68 are the means of variable selected.
+Please refer to README.md for the variable selection process.
     Features are normalized and bounded within [-1,1].